Gunsmoke launches from Mojave Desert, deploys from ISS

 |Downloads:

-This work, Gunsmoke launches from Mojave Desert, deploys from ISS [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Gunsmoke launches from Mojave Desert, deploys from ISS, by Jason Cutshaw, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT